Psychotherapy

 My Therapeutic Style

 Hi.
 Thank you for visiting my website!
-My name is Jigen Lindsey Wilkinson you can call me Jigen or Lindsey, if that’s easier to pronounce.
-I’d love to get to know you if are considering starting therapy!
-I grew up in Colorado and live in the mountains; I love nature and the feeling I get being only with myself and the incredible beauty of living world, yes I’m an introvert.
+My name is Jigen Lindsey Wilkinson, you’re welcome to call me Jigen or Lindsey—whichever feels easier for you!
+I’d love to get to know you if you are considering starting therapy!
+I grew up in Colorado and live in the mountains; I love nature and the feeling I get being only with myself and the incredible beauty of the living world, yes I’m an introvert.
 I love sensations and moving through space, and relating to experience in ways that allow me to grow with fearlessness and trust!

 When I was a small child I was very socially anxious and felt different and very alone, I felt deeply insecure.
-Sometimes we can spend our whole lives healing it is all we know until we can share with others this loving embrace of wholeness.
+Sometimes we can spend our whole lives healing from things we don’t understand.
+It is all we know until we can share with others in this loving embrace of wholeness.
 While the Diagnostic manual is an incredible resource for understanding categories of experience that modern humans face, I don’t think about people strictly in those terms.
-I studied Buddhist Psychology because I really believe in the authenticity of a Buddhist metaphysical orientation to mind.
+I studied Buddhist Psychology because so much of our modern understanding of the mind came from the orientation of self-inqury.
 Bringing more awareness into your self-understanding gives the gift of greater freedom and choice.
-I believe in everyone’s ability to heal and that all experiences are workable.
-Training in self compassion, a deeper acceptance of circumstances, trauma processing, understanding your childhood experiences, discovering new resources, gaining insight into your unique challenges from a new perspective, learning relational and emotional skills to strengthen your connection to others, understanding the body and how it can work with us to let go of suffering, Attachment dynamics that hold you in unhealthy situations or behavior patters, or simply finding ways of expressing and moving through emotions, I use a strength based and holistic approach to help my clients live their best lives with play.

 Attachment in Therapy